ShehabAldeenMo/Cpp/OOP/CH8/README.md

 ```

 + Can not make object from `Geoshape`. as it's a virtual function.
-+ Now Geoshape is abstract class as it contain at least one pure virtual function.
++ Now Geoshape is abstract class as it contains at least one pure virtual function.
 + Any class can inherit abstract class.
 + when inheritance from abstract the child must implement all the pure virtual functions of his base or it will be converted from concrete class to abstract one.
 + Pure virtual function should be implemented in the leaf of the tree at least one.